MostroP2P/mostro/book/src/seller_pay_hold_invoice.md

 }
 ```

-After the hold invoice is paid Mostro will send a new message to seller with the following content:
+After the hold invoice is paid and the buyer already sent the invoice to receive the sats, Mostro will send a new message to seller with the following content:

 ```json
 {